mathewdbutton/blog/content/posts/initial_commit_assets/index.md

 ---
-title: I'm a magpie developer - DRAFT
+title: I'm a magpie developer
 description: I finally built one, for real this time
 date: 2019-05-23
 ---